-- 7. Select the Telephones option.
-Select one or more numbers within the available list as destinations.
-Click Save. - 8.
+- 7. Select the Telephone Line option.
+Select a number within the available list as the destination. - 8.
+Click Save. - 9.
 Click Add another destination to redisplay the New destination form.

-- 9. Select External number and enter an external phone number as a possible destination of calls on this queue.
-Click Save. - 10.
+- 10. Select Number and enter an external phone number as a possible destination of calls on this queue. - 11.
+Click Save. - 12.
 Go to Features " Queues.
 Your newly created queue should be in the list.
 Click the queue name.
 All of the settings for the queue are displayed for you to review.
 You can modify any of the settings as necessary.

-31.3.3 Create and Configure a Secondary IVR Menu
+32.3.3 Create and Configure a Secondary IVR Menu